Wyntuition/jekyll-now/todo/02-work-internal.md

 - Consistently has shown great initiative [projects, coaching, documentation, pipe;ine], that have had a number of positive results across his team.

+Accountability
+Initative to help accountibility with 20% professional development time.

 Expertise
 Serves as a resource for task execution and/or troubleshooting efforts that require skills to address tasks and issues.

+React learning, with best practices.
+It hasn't been too much time with React, keep going deep to get the most effective and translatable learning.
+Expand REST expertise to complimentary tech such as cloud (i.e. deploying APIs on cloud, using serverless).